I’m with gkhouses here in Colorado. And I am with Paul Farrer, who is an eviction attorney here in Colorado. Hi, Paul.

 What the possession judgment gives you the right to do is ask the court to issue what’s called a writ of restitution.

 That’s the court order that can ultimately go to the sheriff’s office instructing and ordering the sheriff to come out and eject whoever and whatever is there at the property.

-So, if a tenant does not move on their own, and the landlord needs the assistance of the sheriff’s department.
+So, if a resident does not move on their own, and the landlord needs the assistance of the sheriff’s department.

 Matthew: Yeah, get in trouble for doing that.